 As our universities evolve to meet the demands of the economy and attract international talent, we are also strengthening the province.
 Through university-led incubators and accelerators, we are giving students the skills and experience to start their own businesses.
 International talent to our universities is bringing fresh and diverse perspectives to our workforce.
 Our researchers are visionaries of the future, finding the solutions to some of the world’s most complex problems.
 And we’re partnering with business and industry leaders to support economic clusters and job growth, with a collective economic impact of $115.8 billion towards the provincial economy.

 Ontario has a strong past to build on, and we have a lot to be proud of.
-As I step into the role of COU Chair, I welcome you to join us in our work to ensure that every Ontarian thrives in tomorrow’s world.
+I welcome you to join us in our work to ensure that every Ontarian thrives in tomorrow’s world.

 Together, we can all be future makers.